Different Types Of Clay Used In Making Ceramics

-Kaolin is also known as Porcelain clay, or China clay, is used for the production of porcelain, with non-ceramic applications including in papermaking and in the production of plastics.
+Kaolin is also known as porcelain clay, or china clay, is used for the production of porcelain, with non-ceramic applications including in papermaking and in the production of plastics.
 This is chiefly down to its mineral purity.
 It is the purest clay type known to man.
 It is a naturally occurring clay called a primary clay because it is found very close to its source.

-Asides low workability, it also has a low plasticity level.
+Asides from having a low workability, it also has a low plasticity level.
 The poor plasticity of kaolin is chiefly due to its relatively large particle sizes.
 Consequently, pre-fired kaolin ceramics can easily tear when bent, if in a moist unfired state (i.e. moisture levels are suboptimal).

-Of all classes of clay, Kaolin has the highest temperature maturity levels (high-fire clay) with temperatures as high as 1800ºC.
-In most cases, they are mixed with other clays to increase workability as well as lower the firing temperature.
+Of all classes of clay, kaolin has the highest temperature maturity levels (high-fire clay) with temperatures as high as 1,800 °C. In most cases, they are mixed with other clays to increase workability as well as lower the firing temperature.
 When fired, porcelain can become very hard and translucent.
 Also, its melted surface becomes very smooth and shiny such that a glaze is not needed.
 One of the drawbacks of thin deployments of porcelain is that it is highly brittle and prone to chipping at the edges - another reason why kaolin may be mixed with another clay to make more durable goods.
 Conversely, kaolin is abrasion resistant in the cured form.

 Most porcelain items are made of a perfect mixture of kaolin and ball clay.
 Kaolin is widely used for the production of glossy paper.
 It is also commonly used in the production of morphine.

-That said, they do have a severe drawback, which makes them unsuitable for some purposes.
-For example, they cannot be used as standalone materials due to their excessive shrinkage that ensues during either drying or frying.
+Ball clays often cannot be used as standalone materials due to their excessive shrinkage that ensues during either drying or frying.
 However, when mixed with other clays like porcelain, they become extremely useful as they experience a marked improvement in workability and plasticity.
 Rheological stability is a known feature of ball clays, in addition to their whitish colour upon curing.
 They can also be combined with stoneware clays as well, which produces a unique finished look.

-It takes on a wide range of colours when fired.
+Stoneware-type clays take on a wide range of colours when fired.
 Its colours range from tan or light grey to chocolate brown or dark grey.
-These colours are mostly affected by the firing used.
+These colours are mostly affected by the temperature of the firing used.

 Earthenware clays are the earliest discovered type of clay, and are the most commonly found across the world.
 Earthenware clays are quite easy to work with and are highly plastic, hence are popular choices for industrial scale production and artist/hobbyist production alike.
-Unlike kaolin and ball clays, which have only few mineral impurities, Earthenware contains iron as well as various mineral contaminants that help the clay reach optimal hardness at lower temperatures.
+Unlike kaolin and ball clays, which have only few mineral impurities, earthenware contains iron as well as various mineral contaminants that help the clay reach optimal hardness at lower temperatures.

-Speaking of low temperatures, they are fired to maturity at a temperature range of about 951ºC to 1105ºC.
-Because of its ability to be fired to maturity at lower temperatures, it produces softer, rather unvitrified porous ceramic with vibrant colours, low shrink factor and the ability to be stained easily.
+they are fired to maturity at a temperature range of about 951 °C to 1,105 °C. Because of its ability to be fired to maturity at lower temperatures, it produces a softer, rather vitrified porous ceramic with vibrant colours, low shrink factor and the ability to be stained easily.

 Modern earthenware clays can be thought of as compound clays.
 A typical contemporary earthenware clay will contain kaolinite (25% by weight), ball clay (25%), quartz (35%) and feldspar (15%).
 The colours earthenware clay takes on when fired usually depend on the type of firing and the amount of mineral impurities contained in it.
 High iron containing clays will often produce a redder fired product.

 Fire clay possesses vast features and are defined as refractory clays being composed of hydrated silicates of alumina.
 These clays are known for their particularly high alumina content.
-One of the most prominent being their high firing range, which is how the name fire clay was formed.
-They reach maturity stage when they are fired to around 1480ºC.
-Generally, they do not contain any mineral impurities.
+One of the most prominent features being their high firing range, which is how the name fire clay was formed.
+They reach the maturity stage when they are fired to around 1,480 °C. Generally, they do not contain any mineral impurities.
 However, they exhibit a speckled look caused by spots of iron when fired.

 When used in combination with stoneware clay bodies, they help increase the maturation temperature.
 In addition to this, they give the fired stoneware clay a bit of extra roughness.

-The type of clay you choose to work with will be hugely influenced by the kind of pottery you want to make.
-For example, while stoneware clay is excellent for kitchen and dinner wares because of its durability, unglazed earthenware clay is a poor choice for such items especially if the vessel is made to store liquids.
+The type of clay that is chosen to work with will be hugely influenced by the kind of pottery, brick or tile desired.
+For example, while stoneware clay is excellent for kitchen and dinner wares because of its durability, whereas unglazed earthenware clay is a poor choice for such items especially if the vessel is made to store liquids.
 Post-firing glazing is a popular choice for finishing many ceramic types.
 Additionally, many other additives can be incorporated into ceramics - particularly those for bricks and tiles (and is detailed elsewhere on this website).
 For the best result, the combination of two or more clay types may be most suitable.
 However, you care should be taken to ensure the right mix and proportions to strike a perfect balance between plasticity, portability and durability.